matloff/prVis/README.md

 #     occ2 occ3 occ4 occ5
 #14922   0    1    0    0
 ```
 Yeah!
-The streaks do reveal some patterns: these two workers share the same occupational type (occ3), same gender, and same education level, except for age.
+The streaks do reveal some patterns: except for age, these two workers share the same occupational type (occ3), same gender, and same education level.
 Each one streak represents a certain combination of categorical variables!